-Current factors which suggest there is apparent risk; on what is this assessment based (e.g. history; report from adult, carer or others); Severity of risk (low; medium, high, emergency); Consider alcohol or drug misuse; Threats to harm self or others; Reports of actual harm towards self or others in the past; Possible symptoms of mental illness such as excessively suspicious or paranoid ideas; Unexplained anger or other emotional or behavioural disturbance; Criminal record or self-reported forensic history; Is there a history of unpredictable or impulsive acts?; If violence is indicated have weapons been used?; If aggression is this verbal?; Has there been a damage to property?; Is there any evidence of racist abuse - is adult the person alleged to have caused harm or a victim?
+Current factors which suggest there is apparent risk; on what is this assessment based (e.g. history; report from adult, carer or others); Severity of risk (low; medium, high, emergency); Consider alcohol or drug misuse; Threats to harm self or others; Reports of actual harm towards self or others in the past; Possible symptoms of mental illness such as excessively suspicious or paranoid ideas; Unexplained anger or other emotional or behavioural disturbance; Criminal record or self-reported forensic history; Is there a history of unpredictable or impulsive acts?; If violence is indicated have weapons been used?; If aggression is this verbal?; Has there been a damage to property?
+Is there any evidence of racist abuse - is adult the person alleged to have caused harm or a victim?

 Who is at risk - has any particular individual been identified or is the adult the only person at risk?
+Llaurinana diata ia tha viale ia itu ant af an annainan attama / a "ana affilia ant annat / a annant viale."
 How immediate is the risk - is it part of an ongoing pattern / a "one off" past event / a current risk?
 Are there any "early warning" signs or "triggers" to risk?
-Is there a predictable pattern or any factors that are known to increase / reduce risk - please provide details.
-Are there any special safety factors that others working with the adult should be aware of (e.g. should they only be visited in pairs or not seen alone in the office or referred to another specialist service).
+Is there a predictable pattern or any factors that are known to increase / reduce risk - please provide details. to increase / reduce risk - piease provide details.
+Are there any special safety factors that others working with the adult should be aware of (e.g. should they only be Are there any special safety factors that others working with the adult should be aware of (e.g. should they only be visited in pairs or not seen alone in the office or referred to another specialist service).